Beer in Australia: 19th century

 Rum was so popular—and official currency was in such short supply—that it became a semi-official currency for a period of time (see Rum corps), and even played a role in a short-lived military coup, the Rum rebellion in 1808.
 Drunkenness was a significant problem in the early colony:

 As a means of reducing drunkenness, beer was promoted as a safer and healthier alternative to rum:

-Although modern Australian beer is predominantly lager, early Australian beers were exclusively top-fermented and quick-maturing ales.
+Although modern Australian beer is predominantly Australian lager, early Australian beers were exclusively top-fermented and quick-maturing ales.
 Lager was not brewed in Australia until 1885.
 Early beers were also brewed without the benefit of hops, as no-one had successfully cultivated hops in Australia and importation was difficult.
 James Squire was the first to successfully cultivate hops in 1804, and he also opened a pub and brewed beer.
 The Government Gazette from 1806 mentions that he was awarded a cow herd from the government for his efforts.

 In September 1804, a government-owned brewery opened in Parramatta, followed by a rival privately owned brewery three months later.
 The government brewery was sold two years later to Thomas Rushton, who was its head (and only) brewer.
 Brewing rapidly expanded in all of the Australian colonies and by 1871 there were 126 breweries in Victoria alone, which at the time had a population of only 800,000.

 Notable events from this period include: